 What Causes Mesothelioma?

-Mesothelioma has multiple causes, but the primary one is asbestos.
+The main cause of mesothelioma is exposure to asbestos.
 Asbestos is a natural, fibrous mineral.
 Because it is durable and fire-resistant, asbestos was popular throughout the 20th century for use in a variety of military, industrial, commercial, and residential applications.
 Its use peaked in popularity during World War II.

 In the late 1970s, the International Agency for Research on Cancer designated asbestos as a Group 1 carcinogen (i.e., cancer-causing substance).
 Since then, the use of asbestos has significantly decreased in the U.S., although it is still not entirely banned.